 The Cure have had a spectacular evolution from post-punk misfits to the massively influential elder statesmen of alt-rock.
 It’s also 33 years today that the band released their first singles collection, which would serve as a primer for a new generation of Goth-rock mopers, indie kids, and college rock devotees.
-Marking a decade since their inception in 1976, the vinyl edition of Standing On A Beach was a chronological compilation of all 13 of their commercially released UK singles up to that point, with the CD featured four bonus tracks and its very own moniker, Staring At The Sea.
+Marking a decade since their inception in 1976, the vinyl edition of Standing On A Beach was a chronological compilation of all 13 of their commercially released UK singles up to that point, with the CD featuring four bonus tracks and its very own moniker, Staring At The Sea.
 The album’s titles are taken from the opening lyrics of the Cure’s debut single, the immortal Killing An Arab, which has since been dropkicked into oblivion due to ludicrous political correctness concerns.

 Of all the great guitar bands I loved as a black-clad teenager in the Thatcher’s Britain of the early to mid ‘80s, it was the Cure and Echo And The Bunnymen that really struck the chord I was searching for.
 The dark and majestic songs, aloof attitude and scruff-bag chic were balm for a pre-determined lost soul.
 Both groups held masses of mystique for me back then, and, apart from the obvious visual aesthetic, a big part of that was their unquestionably great runs of singles

-In the 1980s, the Cure and the Bunnymen were two of UK’s greatest singles bands, right up there with Madness and Pet Shop Boys, a coruscating quadrumvirate sharing the hallowed territory that had been owned by Roxy Music in the ‘70s and the Beatles in the ‘60s.
+In the 1980s, the Cure and the Bunnymen were two of UK’s greatest singles bands, right up there with Madness and Pet Shop Boys, a coruscating quadrumvirate sharing the hallowed territory that had been owned by Roxy Music in the ‘70s and The Beatles in the ‘60s.
 The Scouse four-piece collected their prime 45s first, on 1985’s sublime Songs To Learn And Sing, with the southerners playing catch up just six months later.

 For me, no acts typify that whole leaving school, heading to college transitional period more than this epochal pair.
 And yet, for very different reasons I didn’t get around to seeing either band live until 1997.
 A bit of a late bloomer compared to someone I know who met Robert Smith on the train back to Surrey after a Bunnymen gig at Hammersmith Palais, where “he said that he’d loved it, and if he wasn’t in The Cure, the only other band he’d like to be in was the Bunnymen.”